BlitzKraig/yama-stream/README.md

-# This project is no longer under active development
+# This project is no longer under development
-A new & improved version built from the ground up will be linked here soon.

 # yama-stream